lholden/authy-rs/README.md

     }

-    // Lets send out a sms token just for fun user.sms(&c, true, Some("login"), Some("Authy documentation example login")).unwrap();
+    // Lets send out a sms token just for fun
+    // Must be using a real API key on the production authy server for this to
+    // actually send out anything.
+    user.sms(&c, true, Some("login"), Some("Authy documentation example login")).unwrap();
 }
 ```